ABOUT US

 Where we are now.

-Bread Break’s highly dedicated volunteer drivers use our 3 vans or their own vehicles to pick up daily overages of prepared and fresh food donated by our 40+ providing partners.
-They deliver this perfectly good food to our 30+ receiving partners such as local food banks that serve people in need.
-We work in cooperation with other Food Recovery organizations such as Feeding South Dakota.
+Bread Break’s 80+ dedicated volunteer drivers use our fleet of three vans or their own vehicles to pick up daily overages of prepared and fresh food donated by our 50+ providing partners.
+They deliver this perfectly good food to our 40+ receiving partners such as local food banks serving people in need.
+We work in cooperation with other organizations such as Feeding South Dakota and Midwest Food Bank.

-As the need for food recovery continues to grow, Bread Break’s leadership developed a Strategic Plan in 2024 to set the stage for managed growth.
+As the need for food recovery continues to grow, Bread Break’s leadership developed a Strategic Plan in 2024 to set the stage for sustainable growth.
 In addition to a part-time program coordination, they added the role of a full-time executive director.
-This provides more structure through operational streamlining, community advocacy, and partnership building.
+This has provided more structure through operational streamlining, community advocacy, and partnership building.

 Our strategic plan for sustainable growth.